godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.1.rst

 Updating your GDExtension for 4.1
 ---------------------------------

-GDExtension is still in beta.
-Until it's marked as stable, compatibility may break when upgrading to a new minor version of Godot.

 In order to fix a serious bug, in Godot 4.1 we had to break binary compatibility in a big way and source compatibility in a small way.